dpscience/DLTPulseGenerator/README.md

 # How to cite this library?

-Petschke D., Staab T.E.M. <i>DLTPulseGenerator: A library for the simulation of lifetime spectra based on detector-output pulses</i>.
-SoftwareX (2018), https://doi.org/10.1016/j.softx.2018.04.002.
+Petschke D., Staab T.E.M. <i>DLTPulseGenerator: A library for the simulation of lifetime spectra based on detector-output pulses</i>. <b>SoftwareX (2018), https://doi.org/10.1016/j.softx.2018.04.002</b>.

 ## DLTPulseGenerator v1.0